Thursday, September 19, 2024

 Is it good for me to invest, considiring my current cost of living, income, personal and world expectations, based on known facts.

-I start from the fact that investing is a science that not everyone has to understand, but they have to invest, and it can be quite modeled, for example, a family as a business, has income and expenses, and certainly has phases of the life cycle, and these are the parameters of the investment model, to to that we add distribution according to modern knowledge, so that family will need an investment reserve, about some multiple of expenses, and the rest can be invested according to distribution based on life stage.
+I start from the fact that investing is a science that not everyone has to understand, but they have to invest, and it can be quite modeled, for example, a family as a business, has income and expenses, and certainly has phases of the life cycle, and these are the parameters of the investment model, to that we add distribution according to modern knowledge, so that family will need an investment reserve, about some multiple of expenses, and the rest can be invested according to distribution based on life stage and market conditions.

 Tuesday, August 26, 2014